Fix Invalid or Misspelled ARIA Attributes

 aria-labelledby(one word), notaria-labelled-by. - Inventing attributes: Only use attributes defined in the WAI-ARIA specification.

-Valid ARIA Attributes Reference
+Valid ARIA attributes reference

 The most commonly used valid attributes: